Sticky Date Cake

 Top tips for making this Sticky Date Cake

 2. Warming the wet ingredients: You will need to warm the margarine, syrup, treacle and milk together in a pan to combine it all.
-Keep stirring over a gently heat and everything should combine within a couple of minutes once the margarine has melted and the treacle has thinned.
+Keep stirring over a gentle heat and everything should combine within a couple of minutes once the margarine has melted and the treacle has thinned.

 3. Variations: I would not recommend any substitutions in this recipe, however I am keen to try it with gluten free flour because I think it may work well.
 If you try it before me, let me know in the comments!
+If you fancy some additions you could try stirring crunchy walnuts or chocolate chips into the cake batter or serving the finished cake drizzled in toffee sauce.

 4. Cooling and enjoying: It’s important to let this cake cool before turning it out onto a cooling rack.
 Once cold, slice using a serrated bread knife.
+Serve it with a cup of coffee for elevenses or with a scoop of ice cream or a drizzle of vegan heavy cream for dessert.

 5. Storing: This cake stores well in an airtight container at room temperature for 3-4 days.